-In this project, soil erosion will be a major environmental issue or concern since there will be major excavation, and the site is sloppy towards the adjacent Mathare River.
+In this project, soil erosion will be a major environmental issue or concern since there will be major excavation, and the site is sloppy towards the adjacent River.
 Consequently, there are likely to be cases of soil disturbances, exposure, and loosening to the agents of erosion.

-- There should be no unnecessary movement of soil materials from the site - The site shall be horded to prevent excavated soil form filing the river - Soil conservation structures should be provided on the areas prone to soil erosion mostly to reduce impact by the run-off. - There should be controlled construction activities especially during rainy conditions. - Resurface (pave) open areas on completion of the project. - A suitable storm water drainage channels should be to effectively discharge water safely.
+- Avoid unnecessary movement of soil materials from the site - Holding of the site to prevent excavated soil form filing the river - Provide soil conservation structures on the areas prone to soil erosion mostly to reduce impact by the run-off. - Control construction activities especially during rainy conditions. - Resurface (pave) open areas on completion of the project. - Provision of suitable storm water drainage channels to effectively discharge water safely.
 Such channels need to be regularly maintained.
-Point discharges which have pronounced effect to soil erosion shall be avoided - Standard landscaping shall be conducted after project completion to maximally control any possible chance of soil movement.

-• Avoid clearing of the vegetation along the stream to cat as soil erosion control agents.
+Point discharges which have pronounced effect to soil erosion shall be avoided - Standard landscaping will be conducted after project completion to maximally control any possible chance of soil movement. - Avoid clearing of the vegetation along the stream to act as soil erosion control agents.